 Although not a native tradition to Spain, the arrival of Santa Claus has taken greater prominence due to globalization and the international media, and in many homes it has overshadowed the role of poor ‘Caga Tió’!

-How is Christmas celebrated in Spain and Catalonia?
+How is Christmas celebrated in Catalonia and Spain?

 Christmas Eve (Night of December 24th)